 As we walked deeper into the lake (such a weird thing to say, right?!) the landscape changed from grass and moss to rocks and stumps.
-This entire area was formerly a forest, and the stumps remain even 55 years later.
+This entire area was formerly a forest, and the stumps remain several decades later.
 Some of the stumps are from huge old-growth trees.
 My kids had a blast playing tag around them and jumping off of them.

 We continued to follow the road down toward the water.
 The road took on more of a “road” look, and we could see white center striping.
 And next to the water…a parking lot.
 I’ve asked around online and I can’t find anyone who knows what the parking lot was for.
 Perhaps it was for the construction work while the dam was being built.
 Perhaps it was for recreational parking during periods of lake draw down.
 Maybe it was leftover from the homes and business that were here before the lake flooded the valley.
 If you know, contact me or leave a comment below!

 What we found at the bottom of the lake

 While I was oohing and aahing at the scenery, my kids were busy looking for treasure.
 We found plenty of tennis balls and litter (some of which we picked up, thanks to our commitment to leave it better than we found it).
 My husband found scores of rusted nails (did someone drop a bag of nails from their boat?)
 But we also found some crystalline rocks and some pretty awesome pieces of melted glass.
 Note: it is illegal to collect rocks and minerals at Fall Creek Lake.

 History of Fall Creek Lake